DrWatt/Softcompexam/HowTo.md

 ## Retrieving the data from a ROOT Tree (Optional)

 This project is aimed to deal with data coming from the muon trigger chain from the CMS Collaboration at CERN.
 That means the way the data is stored inside a Tree can be considered widely standardized.
-This gives us the chance to use a single ROOT macro to retrieve this data and put it in a more easy to handle format, i.e. csv format.
+This gives us the chance to use a single ROOT macro to retrieve this data and put it in an easier-to handle format, i.e. CSV format.

 An example of this can be seen inside the Root_macros folder in the Repository.
-Having already installed ROOT on your PC (if not installed refer to [this link](https://root.cern.ch/downloading-root) to download and this [guide](https://root.cern.ch/building-root) to build ROOT in your system), open a terminal and type
+Having already installed ROOT on your PC (if you need to install it please refer to [this link](https://root.cern.ch/downloading-root) to download and this [guide](https://root.cern.ch/building-root) to build ROOT in your system), open a terminal and type
 ```bash
 $ root
 ```
-To start a new ROOT session.
+to start a new ROOT session.
 Then load the .root file of tree:
 ```bash
 root[0] TFile* f = new TFile("path")
 root[1] f->ls()